Eb0nY-April14/rockhistory/README.md

     * It will also allow the user to navigate easily from page to page across all devices without having to go back to the previous page via the 'back' button.

-    * The navigation Bar Screenshot below:
+    * See the 'Navigation Bar' Screenshot below:

     <img src="assets/imagesfolder/navBar.JPG">